- NEW STUDENT REGISTRATION [Click here for a Spanish Version]

 - DPHS-NORTH CAMPUS EARLY REGISTRATION

-Deer Park High School North Campus, the District's freshman high school, will begin its two-part registration process on July 31 and Aug.
-1. On these days, students who completed the 2016-17 school year in the district should pick up a registration packet, which contains forms to be completed by students and parents.
+Deer Park High School North Campus, the District's freshman high school, will begin its two-part registration process on Monday, July 30 and Tuesday, July 31.
+On these days, students who completed the 2017-18 school year in the District should pick up a registration packet, which contains forms to be completed by students and parents.
 Hours for packet pick-up are 8 a.m. - 4 p.m. in the front entrance lobby of North Campus.

 During registration, photographs for school ID cards and the school yearbook will be made, and tentative course schedules will be distributed.
 Students should observe the district dress code guidelines to have photographs taken during registration.